bigfix/developer.bigfix.com/site/reference/world.md

 # filesystem : filesystem

 Returns the volume corresponding to the filesystem.
 Typically used to return a list of the filesystems (drives, volumes) on the client computer.
-Drives, volumes and filesystems are treated the same on the Macintosh and return a &lt;volume&lt; type.
+Drives, volumes and filesystems are treated the same on the Macintosh and return a &lt;volume&gt; type.

 # filesystem : volume